Ji Yeon Kim (fighter)

-Kim Ji-yeon (Korean: 김지연; born October 18, 1992), often anglicized Ji Yeon Kim, is a South Korean mixed martial artist (MMA).
+Kim Ji-yeon (Korean: 김지연; born October 18, 1989), often anglicized Ji Yeon Kim, is a South Korean mixed martial artist (MMA).
 She was the Jewels and Gladiator women's bantamweight champion.
-She competes in the Women's Flyweight division of the Ultimate Fighting Championship.
+She competed in the Women's Flyweight division of the Ultimate Fighting Championship.

 Background

 Kim was born and raised in Incheon, South Korea.
 She started training in the 8th grade after seeing a kickboxing match on television, which set off her desire for a career in combat sports.
-She also wrestled in the junior middle school and high school in her native South Korea.
+She also wrestled in junior middle school and high school in her native South Korea.

 Mixed martial arts career

 Early career

 Kim started her professional MMA career in 2013 and fought primarily in South Korea and Japan.
 Kim acquired a six-fight winning streak and became the Jewels and Gladiator women's bantamweight champion prior to joining the UFC.

 Ultimate Fighting Championship

 Kim made her UFC debut on June 17, 2017.
 Kim faced Lucie Pudilová at UFC Fight Night: Holm vs. Correia in Singapore.
 She lost the fight via unanimous decision.

 Kim next faced Justine Kish on January 27, 2018, at UFC on Fox: Jacaré vs. Brunson.
 She won the fight via split decision.

 Her third fight came on June 23, 2018, at UFC Fight Night: Cerrone vs. Edwards against Melinda Fábián.
 She won the fight via split decision.